primayoriko/Simple-Sundanese-Translator/README.md

    with your web browser to run this web apps.
 2. Choose the mode (indo to sunda / sunda to indo), the algorithm that should be used, input the text that want to be translated, and then click **Translate** button.
-3. The translation must appear after awhile.
+3. The translation must be appeared after awhile.
 4. Enjoy.

 ## Sample Input and Output of the Translation